cosmastech/cosmastech.github.io/_posts/2025-12-01-request-pooling-pattern.md

 sequential slowness is a big win for developers.

 ---
 Are you using HTTP pooling in your application?
-Got big thoughts on promises?
+Got big thoughts on Promises?
 Did I make a mistake in this post and you want to bring it to my attention?
 Drop a comment below or find me on [X](https://x.com/cosmastech).